How to Identify the Annonaceae or Custard Apple Family

 Introduction to the Annonaceae Family

 The Annonaceae family is part of the Magnoliales order in the Magnoliids clade of angiosperms, the third largest clade after dicots (eudicots) and monocots.
-Sometimes this clade is referred to as a ‘peripheral angiosperm’ because it is neither a dicot nor a monocot, where the vast majority of flowering plants are classified.
+Occasionally this clade is referred to as a ‘peripheral angiosperm’ because it is neither a dicot nor a monocot, where the vast majority of flowering plants are classified.
 Instead, this clade is characterized by features of both dicots and monocots, including trimerous flowers (monocot) and branching veins (dicot), as well as pollen with one pore.

 Uses of Annonaceae

-Many have edible fruits, but they should be eaten with caution as they contain varying levels of annonacin which has been implicated in neurodegenerative diseases.
-Several important commercial fruits come from Annona spp (atemoya, cherimoya, custard-apple, ilarma, sugar-apple, sweet sop, soursop) and Artabotrys.
-Medicinal uses include as an analgesic and astringent and to treat various conditions, including snakebite, diarrhea, dysentery, arthritis pain, rheumatism, convulsion, neuralgia, and weight loss.
+Many have edible fruits, but they should be eaten with caution, as they contain varying levels of annonacin, which has been implicated in neurodegenerative diseases.
+Several important tropical commercial fruits come from Annona species (atemoya, cherimoya, custard apple, ilama, sugar apple, sweetsop, and soursop) and Artabotrys.

 Morphology of Annonaceae in North America